 Decide with your players if they want to be powerful heroes or if you’re looking more for heroes like Hawkeye, Black Widow, Roadblock, Storm Shadow, and Overwatch’s Tracer.
 Try to find a rule set that matches up with what they want to do.
 For a story focused campaign, go with Fate (or Atomic Robo if you liked Big Hero 6).
 If they’re looking for more realism look to D20 Modern.
 For heroic action with a little more crunch look to Mutants & Masterminds, D&D or Savage Worlds.
 If they want to create super heroes, just run a super hero campaign, let them have super powers and go full Justice League.

-Pirates of Vodari
+Pirates on the Seas of Vodari

 Suggested Starting Level: 1-3